 The evidence suggests that, despite the reforms noted above, the ex-factory price of single source in-patent pharmaceuticals in Ireland is high compared with other Member States in the basket of nine countries against which the ex-factory price of such pharmaceuticals in Ireland are benchmarked.
 This is a robust and consistent finding from a series of reports using a variety of data sets and over time.
-It is also consistent with our work using the latest information from the Euripid database and from New Zealand.
-It is an important finding since the price of multiple source off-patent pharmaceuticals is currently linked directly to the price of single source in-patent pharmaceuticals.
+It is also consistent with our work using the latest information from the Euripid database and from New Zealand.3 It is an important finding since the price of multiple source off-patent pharmaceuticals.
 Hence, perhaps not surprisingly, the evidence suggests that Ireland also has consistently high generic prices.

-The data source is discussed in Chapter 2, Section 2.2.2.
+2 The data source is discussed in Chapter 2, Section 2.2.2.

-It should, of course, be remembered, as mentioned in Chapter 4, that prices are not available for single source in-patent pharmaceuticals that are subject to patient access agreements.
+3 It should, of course, be remembered, as mentioned in Chapter 4, that prices are not available for single source in-patent pharmaceuticals that are subject to patient access agreements.
 However, it is not clear why Ireland would be able to negotiate price reductions on these pharmaceuticals substantially different from those using the arrangements under the 2012-2015 State/IPHA Agreement, based on the average price across the basket of nine Member States.